exoshuffle/raysort/README.md

 Verify that the image the nodes are being created from matches expectations.
 This image [`raysort-hadoop-spark-conda`](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#ImageDetails:imageId=ami-0da5da6db44aaf267) is currently being used.

+#### Cannot connect to worker node

+First, try manually connect: `ssh -i ~/.aws/login-us-west-2.pem -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null <worker_ip>`.
+If this doesn't work, it's likely because your current VM is not in the same security group as the worker nodes (which are in the `default` security group).
+The easiest solution is to find your instance on the AWS EC2 UI, right click "Security -> Change Security Groups", and add your instance to the `default` security group.
+TODO: this might be possible to automate in Terraform.

 ### FIO test